rocket-pool/docs.rocketpool.net/docs/en/node-staking/performance.md

 To be able to use this feature you need to sign a message using your node wallet's private key, in order to prove you're the person who controls that validator.

-The Smartnode v1.5.1 includes the ability to sign messages with your node wallets's private key by using the command `rocketpool node sign-message`, then providing the message that you want to sign.
+The Smart Node v1.5.1 includes the ability to sign messages with your node wallets's private key by using the command `rocketpool node sign-message`, then providing the message that you want to sign.
 It must contain the term 'beaconcha.in' to be used to rename your validators.

 ![](../node-staking/images/sign-message.png)